baas-project/baas/docs/index.md

 Structure of this manual is as follows: first a general overview is given of the general concepts inside of the BAAS project which is followed by in-depth explanation of each submodule.
 First, the control server is explored since it is the user facing software and will be of most interest to the vast majority of users.
 Afterwards, workings of the management OS are explained which contain most of the complexity and is the program that is actually run on the hardware.

 ## Installation instructions
 Installing the BAAS project for development can be a bit tricky since, by definition, it requires running more than one machine.
 Luckily this can be circumvented by using a virtual machine, but using iPXE to serve to a virtual machine is not a typical use case.
-Adding to this complexity is the fact that every machine and operating system can react slightly differently, therefore if you have any problems with the installation please do not hesistate to file a Github issue.
+Adding to this complexity is the fact that every machine and operating system can react slightly differently, therefore if you have any problems with the installation please do not hesitate to file a Github issue.

 ### Required software
 - Go